Trollhättan: History

+On 22 October 2015, a mass stabbing occurred at Kronan School, a high school.

 Name

 The name Trollhättan itself was originally used only for the falls area.
 The name Trollhättan is translated as "troll's bonnet".
 The latter part "hätta" could also mean mountain top.
 The water that splashed from a large rock at the bottom of the waterfall (before the hydro dam was built) was imagined to look like a troll's hat.

 Other former names of the site are Eiðar and Stora Edet; the latter lives on in the name of the south-bordering municipality of Lilla Edet.